On estimation of weighted cumulative residual Tsallis entropy for complete and censored samples: Introduction

 where the factor $x$ is the linear weight function that gives more importance to the larger values of the rv $X$.
 Motivated from the work of weighted entropy measure, numerous weighted measures are introduced in the literature.
 Misagh et al. (2011) introduced weighted cumulative residual entropy (WCRE) measure which is defined as

 Chakraborty and Pradhan (2023) proposed weighted cumulative residual Tsallis entropy (WCRTE) as

 As $\alpha\to1$, it reduces to WCRE.
 Various properties of WCRTE measure along with its dynamic version and its potential as a risk measure for heavy tailed risk analysis was discussed in Chakraborty and Pradhan (2023).
-WCRTE is further studied by many authors, see, for example, Kattumannil et al. (2022, 2024) and Zuo and Yin (2025).\\
+WCRTE is further studied by many authors, see, for example, Kattumannil et al. (2022, 2024), Zuo and Yin (2025) and the references therein.\\

-Estimations of entropy and related measures were considered in literature by many authors; see, for example, Vasicek (1976), Ebrahimi et al. (1994), Correa (1995), Noughabi (2010) and the references therein.
+Estimations of entropy and related measures were considered in literature by many authors; see, for example, Vasicek (1976), Ebrahimi et al. (1994), Correa (1995), Noughabi (2010), Al-Labadi et al. (2025) and the references therein.
 Recently, research on weighted information measures gained quite a lot of attention see, for example, Balakrishnan et al. (2022), Chakraborty (2023), Hashempour et al. (2023), Khammar and Jahanshahi (2018) and the references therin.
 However, estimations of weighted measures have not been studied to the same extent.
 The main focus of this article is to study various non-parametric estimators of WCRTE measure.
 Chakraborty and Pradhan (2023) introduced one non-parametric estimator of WCRTE measure.
 Here we propose four estimators of WCRTE, study their asymptotic properties and compare their performances.
 Also, we briefly discuss non-parametric estimations of WCRE measure.
-We develop two uniformity tests based on an estimator of WCRTE and WCRE measures.
+We introduce a non-parametric estimator for WCRTE under progressive type-II censored data.
+We develop two uniformity tests based on an estimator of WCRTE and WCRE measures for complete sample.
+Also, we develop an uniformity test for progressive type-II censored data as well.
 The rest of the paper is organised as follows:\\

 We study some important properties of WCRTE measure in Section \ref{S2}.
 Non-parametric estimators of WCRTE and WCRE are introduced and their asymptotic properties are investigated in Section \ref{S3}.
 A simulation study is performed to compare the performance of the estimators in Section \ref{S4}.
-Uniformity tests are discussed in Section \ref{S5}.
-Finally, some concluding remarks are made in Section \ref{S6}.
+A non-parametric estimator for WCRTE under progressively type-II censored data is discussed in Section \ref{S5}.
+Uniformity tests are discussed in Section \ref{S6}.
+Finally, some concluding remarks are made in Section \ref{S7}.